lightscapevr/website/markdown/drawing.md

 ### Materials
 The tool where you can select, edit and create new materials.

 * Enter the material menu.
-Hold in the **⋮ menu button** and move the controller over the materials icon and then release the button.
+Hold in the **⋮ tools button** and move the controller over the materials icon and then release the button.
 This will display the materials menu.
 * Select a material.
 While inside the materials menu, click on the vertical bar on the left to access the full materials menu.
 Use the **trigger** to click on the material you want.
-Press the **⋮ menu button** to leave the materials menu.
+Press the **⋮ tools button** to leave the materials menu.
 * You can add more materials to your quick-access palette by clicking on each of them with the **trigger**.
 * The quick-access palette is just a list of the most recently used materials.
 You can reorganize this list by dragging materials around or out of the quick-access palette.
 * Edit a material: You can edit the currently selected material with the controls on the right.
     * In the colour bowl you can drag the control point by moving the controller over the point and holding in the **trigger** and moving the controller.
 You will see the preview cube update.
 Moving the point around the circle changes its hue and saturation while moving the point up and down adjusts its value.
     * You can adjust the amount for red, blue, green and transparency of the material by using the **trigger** to drag the sliders left or right.
 You will see the preview cube update.
 * As common for SketchUp, if you change the color of a material, it affects anything in your model that is currently using this material.
 Use the "Duplicate" icon if you want to first make a copy.
-* To exit the material menu, press the **⋮ menu button**.
+* To exit the material menu, press the **⋮ tools button**.

 <!-- ### Component tool
 The tool to place component inside your model.

-* Select a component: Hold in the **⋮ menu button** and move the controller over the component icon and then release the button.
+* Select a component: Hold in the **⋮ tools button** and move the controller over the component icon and then release the button.
 This will display a list of all the components in the model.
 You can choose the one you want to insert by clicking on it with the **trigger**.
 * There are two ways to scroll up and down the menu:
     * While in the component selection menu hold in a **grip** button on either controller and move it to move the menu.
     * While in the component selection menu scroll on the **touchpad/thumbstick** to scroll the menu.
-* To exit the component selection menu, press the **⋮ menu button**.
+* To exit the component selection menu, press the **⋮ tools button**.
 -->

 ### History tool
 The tool to undo or redo any action.

-* To undo an action, hold down the **⋮ menu button**, move the controller over the red arrow icon, and then release the **⋮ menu button**.
+* To undo an action, hold down the **⋮ tools button**, move the controller over the red arrow icon, and then release the **⋮ tools button**.
 * When you move the controller over the red action arrow icon, more actions appear below it.
 Lower icons correspond to older actions.
 If you select a lower icon, all actions up to that one are undone.
-* To redo an action that you have just undone, hold down the **⋮ menu button**, move the controller over the green arrow icon and then release the **⋮ menu button**.
+* To redo an action that you have just undone, hold down the **⋮ tools button**, move the controller over the green arrow icon and then release the **⋮ tools button**.
 * The redo arrow icon only shows if you have just used the **Undo** tool.
 If you have undone more than one step, you can also redo more than one step at once.

 ## Tool Extras